twangerwang/06WeatherDashboard/README.md

 https://twangerwang.github.io/06WeatherDashboard/

 ## Credits
-icons from FontAwesome, fonts from Google
+icons from FontAwesome, fonts from Google, current and forecast data from OpenWeather One Call API, and UV Index from Weather Bit API.

 ## License
 MIT License